Call for Help

 Will my friend or peer get in trouble if I call 911 because they're experiencing a drug overdose?

 If a UW–Madison student is experiencing a drug overdose, they will not receive disciplinary actions, sanctions, or citations as a result of a 911 call.
-Rather, the student will be required to meet with a staff member from the Office of Student Conduct and Community Standards (OSCCS) to discuss the incident and to connect with appropriate programs, resources, and support.
+The student may be required to meet with a staff member from the Office of Student Conduct and Community Standards (OSCCS) to discuss the incident and to connect with appropriate programs, resources, and support.
 Learn more about Amnesty Through Responsible Action.

 Will I get in trouble if I call 911 because a friend or peer is experiencing a drug overdose and I've also been using drugs?